 I’m not entirely sure what triggered this nerve in my brain and what made me remember Vietnam.
 Maybe the fact that I am planning my next vacation, or maybe it is getting close to the date I left for the sunny city of Ho Chi Minh one year ago, or maybe I just missed the crowded crazy streets, the clear blue water, and white sandy beaches, the only thing I know is I fell into a deep trance.
 And the fact that I was driving did not help, did not help at all.

 I had mixed feelings about Vietnam.
 When we decided to go there it was only as a second choice, only because Thailand was too hot in April and because neither of us had been to Vietnam.
 One long stop in Belgrade and another short one in Abu Dhabi and many hours later, we found ourselves in the city of Ho Chi Minh, one of the must-see places in Vietnam.
 It was something entirely different from everything I had experienced up to that point but I had my heart and soul open to take it all in.

 The thing that struck me the most in the first hour after landing, apart from the deep humid hot weather was the traffic.
-Even though we were sitting in the back seat of a taxi, once we got in the first crossroad, we felt like all the mopeds in the world were coming towards us with the speed of light.
+Even though we were sitting in the back seat of a taxi, once we got at the first crossroad, we felt like all the mopeds in the world were coming towards us with the speed of light.
 Not only once, I thought we will hit someone, fearfully covered my eyes not to witness the unstoppable horror.